Jędrzej Gruszczyński

-Jędrzej Gruszczyński (born 13 November 1997) is a Polish professional volleyball player.
+Jędrzej Gruszczyński (born 13 November 1997) is a Polish professional volleyball player who plays as a libero for ChKS Chełm.
 He competed for Poland at the 2019 Nations League.
-At the professional club level, he plays for PGE Skra Bełchatów.

 Personal life

-Gruszczyński has a sister Jagoda who is also a volleyball player.
+Gruszczyński's sister Jagoda is also a volleyball player.
 He graduated from SMS PZPS Spała in 2016.

 Career

 National team

 On 12 April 2015, the Poland national team, including Gruszczyński, won a title of the U19 European Champions.
 They beat Italy in the final (3–1).
 He took part in the 2015 European Youth Olympic Festival, and on 1 August 2015 achieved a gold medal after the final match with Bulgaria (3–0).
 On 23 August 2015, Poland achieved its first title of the U19 World Champions.
 In the final his team beat hosts – Argentina (3–2).

 On 2 July 2017, Poland, including Gruszczyński, achieved a title of the U21 World Champions after beating Cuba in the final (3–0).
 His national team won 47 matches in the row and never lost.